oak-labs-io/psd2/readme.md

     'client_secret' => 'the client secret of the bank API' ]);

-// Let's now instanciate the Bank Gateway through the Connector
+// Let's now instantiate the Bank Gateway through the Connector
 $tokens = (new Connector($authorization))
     ->getBankGateway(
-        new \OakLabs\Psd2\Gateway\FidorGateway(),
+        'fidor',
         $useSandbox
     )
     ->retrieveTokens()